lopezelihezer/Individual_Project/README.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 You will need your own kaggle account to download the data from the following link: https://www.kaggle.com/itssuru/super-store

 You will also need to do the following:
 - [x] Read this README.md
-- [x] Download the wrangle.py file into your working directory
+- [x] Download the wrangle.py and superstore_logo.png files into your working directory
 - [x] Run the SuperStore_Individual_Project.ipynb notebook